User's Guide: Alert Management

 • Global Root CAs: Use this certificate if you are using a certificate that is signed by a well-known public Certificate Authority (CA).

-• Custom CA Certificate: Use this certificate if you as an enterprise want to self-sign the certificate using your own internal CA.
+• Custom CA Certificate: Use this certificate if you, as an enterprise, want to self-sign the certificate using your own internal CA.

-Click the UPLOAD A FILE button to upload the CA certificate.
-When Fortanix DSM as a client connects to the Splunk server and is presented the server’s certificate, it validates the connection using the enrolled custom CA Certificate.
+Click UPLOAD A FILE to upload the CA certificate.
+When Fortanix DSM, as a client, connects to the Splunk server and is presented with the server’s certificate, it validates the connection using the enrolled custom CA Certificate.

 Run the following command to generate the CA certificate: